 Our hike in the Serras de Aire Mountains begins in Fornea de Alcaria.
 We are provided with views over the valley leading to a plateau and ending at the bottom of a limestone amphitheater, an extraordinary geological phenomenon.
 Next, we visit the Mira de Aire caves, a Seven Natural Wonders of Portugal site.
 The caves are the largest in Iberia extending for 7 miles.
 Over thousands of years, rainwater has created beautiful sculptures in the limestone.
 Once in the heart of the cave, more than 600 stairs deep, we stop for tapas and local wines, aged at an ideal cool temperature.
 We spend the next three nights in Tomar, one of central Portugal’s most charming riverside towns.
 We walk to dinner on the pedestrian streets of the cross-shaped medieval neighborhood.
-Breakfast and dinner included.
+Breakfast, lunch and dinner included.

 Today we hike in the magical Buçaco National Forest.
 The forest dates back to the 6th century when it belonged to a Benedictine monastery.
 The virgin forest was conceded to the Barefoot Carmelites in the 17th-century for their spiritual hermitage to withdraw totally from the outside world.
 Our hike follows the water trail, full of springs and streams immersed in a forest with exotic tree species.
 The forest retains characteristics of a primitive forest in the mountains of central Portugal with high ecological relevance.
 It is renowned by for its rarity and unique biodiversity.
 We overnight in the historic Buçaco Palace Hotel.
 The Portuguese royal family enjoyed Buçaco so much, they built both a royal summer palace and hunting lodge in the center of the forest.
 Today these royal sites have been converted into the Buçaco Palace Hotel where we overnight.
 We gather for a farewell dinner in the palace dining room.
-All meals included.
+Breakfast and dinner included.

-Hiking: 2.2 miles; Optional hike: 1.6 miles.
+Hiking: 2.2 miles, minimal elevation gain/loss; Optional hike: 1.6 miles

 This morning we say goodbye to our guides and each other, making a final transfer to Porto.
 Drop-offs at the Porto airport and a designated downtown hotel are available.
-You are welcome to schedule your homeward flight for any time after 2pm or stay on and explore this vibrant city.
+You are welcome to schedule your homeward flight for any time after 2:30pm or stay on and explore this vibrant city.
 We also have the option to return to Lisbon with our guides.
 Breakfast included.

-Transfer: 1.5 hours to Porto or 2.5 hours to Lisbon.
+Transfer: 1.5 hours to Porto or 2.5 hours to Lisbon